CBS Announces Peter Dunn, David Friend Will Not Be Returning As Investigation Continues

 NEW YORK (CBSNewYork) – We have an update in the investigation into CBS Stations President Peter Dunn and Senior Vice President of News David Friend.

-Back in January, they were placed on administrative leave after accusations of alleged racist, homophobic and sexist behavior.READ MORE: Cuomo Accuser Speaks Out In Newspaper About Alleged Groping At Governor's Mansion
+Back in January, they were placed on administrative leave after accusations of alleged racist, homophobic and sexist behavior.READ MORE: Joseph Russo Facing Hate Crime Charges In 3rd Anti-Asian Attack In Brooklyn, NYPD Says

 Wednesday afternoon, it was announced they are not returning.